ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 This file helps set up stateful precompiles that can be activated as part of a network upgrade and related helper functions.

 Let's create our precompile key and name it `helloWorldKey`.
 Precompile keys are used to reference each of the possible stateful precompile types.
+The below code snippet can be copied and pasted to overwrite the default code.

 ```go
 const (